What is Cybercrime? Types and Tips to Stay Protected

 Cybercriminals use fake websites to defraud you.
 These fake websites look and feel exactly like the real thing.
 They may be based on real-world organisations such as businesses, government agencies, or charities.
 However, in some cases, they are entirely fake websites created by cybercriminals.

-You should never visit a website that is not valid and trusted.
-To check if a website is valid, simply look up its domain.
-If the domain is not registered, then the website is fake.
-Make sure you do not visit an unknown website or open an unknown attachment on an email or social media.
-If unsure, contact the website, the organisation, or the person who sent the email.
+Cybercriminals can pretend to be an online bank, travel agency, or business that offers technical support.
+They want to make you visit the site and let them into your computer or share your personal information with them.
+You must never go to a website that is not valid and trusted.
+To verify if a website is valid, just check its domain.
+If the domain does not exist, then the website is fake.
+Do not open an unknown attachment on an email or social media site.
+If in doubt, call the website, the organisation, or the person who sent the mail.